kkmh1807/tdt4240-wordle-wars/README.md

 1. Create an android emulator with your desired android version.
 2. Run the game from android studio.

 NOTE: If you are on eduroam and do not do changes on the backend you can keep the BASE_URL = "http://10.212.25.104:8080" in ScoreApiService and WordApiService in the network-folder to use the hosted backend.
-If you need to run the backend locally you need to edit this URL.
+If you need to run the backend locally you need to edit this URL to "http://10.0.2.2:3000" if you use the example .env.

 ## Backend